0xTCG/aldy/README.rst

 Installation
 ============

-Aldy is written in Python and requires Python 3.7+.
+Aldy is written in Python and requires Python 3.7+ and `Samtools <https://www.htslib.org/>`_ to run.
 It is intended to be run on POSIX-based systems
 (so far, only Linux and macOS have been tested).